cometapp/engine/content/article3/main.md

 [^1]: The entire architecture is inspired from the VGG16 model, thus it has 13 convolutional layers and 3 fully-connected layers.
 [^2]: The fastest Faster R-CNN has an architecture inspired by the ZFNet model introduced by [M.D.
 Zeiler and R. Fergus (2013)](https://arxiv.org/pdf/1311.2901.pdf).
 The commonly used Faster R-CNN has an architecture similar to the VGG16 model and it is 10 times faster than the Fast R-CNN.
+[^3]: It reduces the features space from the previous layers.